symfony-cmf/symfony-cmf-docs/tutorials/using-blockbundle-and-contentbundle.rst

     As mentioned at the start, this is not a requirement for BlockBundle or ContentBundle; nevertheless it is a good way to manage example or default content.

-Add the following to composer.json:
+Add the following to ``composer.json``:

 .. code-block:: javascript

+    "require": {
+        ...
         "doctrine/doctrine-fixtures-bundle": "dev-master"
+    }

 To install the above dependencies, run: